HeloiseMuller/HTvertebrates/README.md

 ### STEP H : Analyses specific to Muller et al.

 These scripts do not follow any numbering.
-Those analyses have to be run on the clustering that was done independently for each pairs of species, i.e. on `occ200HitGroup_perPairs.txt`.
+Those analyses have to be run on the clustering that was done independently for each pairs of species, i.e. on `occ200HitGroup_perPairs.txt` (Dataset S4 and S5).
 - `test_lifeStyle.R` tests for an excess of transfers in the aquatic habitat.
+- `test_habitatSharing.R` tests for an excess of transfers in a shared habitat (i.e. aquatic -> aquatic or terrestrial  --> terrestrial )
 - `test_phylogeneticProximity_global.R` tests the effect of the phylogenetic proximity globally.
 - `test_bayesian.R` runs all Bayesian analyses. <br>
+The following is run on the other clustering approach (Datatset S3):
 - `test_TELosses` tests for losses of TE.

 Adapting this pipeline to other datasets, hardware configuration, and automating all procedures require modifications to the code.
 Some parts of the analysis were not automated.